fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 - ASP.NET wrapper

-- FusionCharts.NET Visualization library.

-We recommend you to use FusionCharts.NET library over ASP.NET wrapper, as the library offers several advantages, as listed below:

-- FusionCharts.NET library is compatible with ASP.NET Framework, ASP.NET Core, ASP.NET Standard, Mono/Xamarin whereas ASP.NET wrapper is only compatible with ASP.NET Framework.

-- FusionCharts.NET library has the ability to accept data from different sources.

-- FusionCharts.NET library accepts remote data.

-- FusionCharts.NET library allows operations on data.

-- FusionCharts.NET library has the ability to handle chart structure-specific json.

-- FusionCharts.NET library has the ability of conditional data plot formatting.

-- Using FusionCharts.NET library you can specify a page-level theme.

-- You can write fully object-oriented C#/VB code when using the FusionCharts.NET library.

 In this article, we will see how to install FusionCharts Suite XT and the `FusionCharts server-side ASP.NET` wrapper, as well as all the other dependencies on your system.

 ## Prerequisite